agi-lab/reserving-ensemble/README.md

 This section uses the calculated densities of the component models to calculate the required model weights for each component model for each ADLP partition.
-The estimation of the 'model weights for each ADLP parition' is the fitting process of the ensemble model.
+The estimation of the 'model weights' for each ADLP partition is the fitting process of each ensemble model.

 #### 4) Analysis of Ensemble Models